hcyjc10/desktop-tutorial/README.md

 Branch develop2 made changes to this line again, after transfering ownership

 This is the develop2, to be merged with develop

-This is the develop2, to be merged with develop